 - The opportunity to support our community partners; local organizations, professionals and residents who offer programs and services, and advocate for community needs

 CBL courses are demanding, as students must make significant investments of time and energy to their community partnerships as part of their academic workload.
-However, the rewards of CBL are equally significant, as students gain invaluable opportunities to put their learning into action in the interests of social justice and community development, and as they do so, they gain essential advocacy, citizenship, organizing, leadership, and career skills.
+However, the rewards of CBL are equally significant, as students gain invaluable opportunities to put their learning into action, in the interests of social justice and community development, they gain essential advocacy, citizenship, organizing, leadership, and career skills.

-- Login to ISIS as you normally would
+- Login to my.mtholyoke as you normally would

 - Click on “Search for Classes”